Anton Flettner

-Anton Flettner (November 1, 1885 – December 29, 1961) was a German aviation engineer and inventor.
+Anton Flettner (1 November 1885 – 29 December 1961) was a German aviation engineer and inventor.
 Born in Eddersheim (today a district of Hattersheim am Main), Flettner made important contributions to airplane, helicopter, vessel, and automobile designs.

-After serving Germany in both World Wars, Anton Flettner emigrated to the United States post World War II as a consultant to the office of Naval Research at the United States Navy.
+Having served Germany in both World Wars, Flettner emigrated to the United States after World War II as a consultant to the office of Naval Research at the United States Navy.

-Anton Flettner attended the Fulda State Teachers College in Fulda, Germany.
+Flettner attended the Fulda State Teachers College in Fulda, Germany.
 He was the village teacher in Pfaffenwiesbach from 1906 to 1909.
-Flettner subsequently taught high school mathematics and physics in Frankurt, where he developed ideas that would assist Germany in World War I.
+Flettner subsequently taught high school mathematics and physics in Frankfurt, where he developed ideas that would assist Germany in World War I.

-Flettner revolutionized the art of harnessing the wind, used essentially in an unaltered form for thousands of years—the canvas sail—by a modern machine—the Flettner Rotor ship—that could permit ocean liners to reduce their crews by two-thirds and save 90 percent in fuel.
+Flettner developed a new method of harnessing the wind: the Flettner rotor ship.
+It could permit ocean liners to reduce their crews by two-thirds and save 90 percent in fuel.

 World War I

 From 1914 to 1918 Anton Flettner worked at the German Ministry for War in the development of remote controls for air, water, and land vehicles.
 While employed under the aegis of Graf Zeppelin, Flettner also developed pilotless aircraft projects.

 At the age of 29, Flettner presented his first invention, a steerable torpedo, to the Kriegsmarine (German Imperial Navy) of World War I. This, and his next invention, a remote-controlled combat car, which was presented to the Heer (German Army), were rejected because they were not considered to be technically feasible.
 However, Flettner's efforts culminated in the prototype Siemens Schuckert Werke 1000 kg wire guided air to surface missile of 1918.

 During World War I, Flettner developed the servo tab / anti-servo tab.
 The servo tab evolved into the "trim tab" which is still in use on all airplanes and many large vessels.
 Trim tabs are extremely useful in moving large rudders on vessels with vastly reduced power.